How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Coordinates for Quads

-Just as the cards in a SET deck can be assigned coordinates in the finite vector space $(\mathbb{Z}_3)^4$ in a way compatible with structure of the game, the same can be done with cards in a Quads deck with $(\mathbb{Z}_2)^6$.
+Just as the cards in a SET deck can be assigned coordinates in the finite vector space $\mathbb{Z}_3^4$ in a way compatible with the structure of the game, the same can be done with a Quads deck and $\mathbb{Z}_2^6$.